denis-beurive/rust-playground/README.md

 > _It is obvious... but it is also better to remember it._

 > Rust is all about static, compile time, analysis. _If Rust raises an error,
-> you can prefix the description of the error by "at compile time."_
+> you can prefix the description of the error by "at compile time..."_

 # Vocabulary